ItsDoctorLeaf/plugin-rpCharacters/README.md

 ### A Character creator for minecraft java.
 <br>

-> :warning: This plugin in currently in alpha.
+[!IMPORTANT] This plugin in currently in alpha.
 It will contain bugs and is subject to many changes!
 Want the pre-setup version?
 Check download this:<br>
 https://github.com/ItsDoctorLeaf/plugin-rpCharacters/tree/main/dragAndDrop